Chalsean/XFaction/README.md

 - Testers: I greatly appreciate your personal time and effort in testing out my idea.
 Please keep in mind that this is still an alpha build.
 I am definitely looking forward to and open to your ideas on how to make this better!
 You can log your bugs/enhancement ideas here: https://github.com/dcwick/XFaction/issues or by sending me Discord DM.

-https://github.com/dcwick/XFaction/issues is being used as the central place for issue tracking.
-The following is a highlevel list:

 - Known bugs

 >Other users not recognizing you logged off.